marc06210/istio-4-dummies/Readme.md

 Istio 1.16.0 has been installed on the home directory.
 The components installed are: core, daemon and ingress.

+You also need a local OIDC provider for some parts.
+I personaly use a small Java program, that supports the minimal requirement needed by the
+examples:

+- a endpoint supporting basic auth, that returns a JWT
+- a endpoint with the JWK used to generate the JWT
+- the userinfo enpoint to return a full description of the user with its associated authorities

 # A very very short introduction to how istio works

 Whenever you add the istio support to one of your POD, there is a sidecar container that is added to your POD.
 That sidecar container is the istio component.